Do Language Models Know When to Change Their Mind?

 Given a capable model, how should you spend test-time compute?
 More training, more samples, or smarter selection?

-LLMs achieve 94% precision on alert classification.
-That number looked promising until I gave four frontier models actual containment tools and watched them act on 82.5% of episodes they should have left alone.
+Every frontier model I tested correctly identifies the ground-truth threat when it acts.
+That looked promising until I gave eight of them actual containment tools and watched them act on 45-97.5% of episodes they should have left alone.

 Part 1 of a series on practical post-training pipelines for deployed agents.